 Of the Five Important Factors in Brewing Great Coffee at Home, grind size is crucial.
-It allows for much greater or lesser extraction, and can mean the difference between great cup of coffee and a terrible one.
+It allows for much greater or lesser extraction and can mean the difference between a great cup of coffee and a terrible one.

 A quick refresher on extraction

 Extraction is the process by which water pulls soluble materials out of coffee particles.
 When too much material is pulled from the coffee, it’s referred to as “over-extraction.”
 Similarly, pulling too little material from coffee is referred to as “under-extraction.”
 That’s why grind size is crucial.

 Remember that finer grinding exposes surface area, which makes it faster and easier for water to extract soluble materials from coffee.
 It also slows the flow of water through the brew bed, resulting in longer contact time than you’d otherwise experience.
 This is why espresso requires a fine grind – it restricts flow of water to enable pressurized extraction, and exposes a ton of surface area for quick extractions.

 This is why French press is so coarse – coffee is steeping in water (no need to worry about flow) for a long time, so less surface area needs to be exposed.

 Start with a grind setting that’s in the right neighborhood.
 We use this chart for our recommended settings on the Virtuoso:

 If you don’t have a Virtuoso, don’t worry; we’ve got charts for all of our models online.